ftorres7382/OpenViatica/Project_Source/Documentation/Project_Documentation/v1.0/README.md

     5. The program allows the user to add requirements on top of the presets chosen by the user.
 These should be installed right after workspace initialization
 5. **Workspace Lifecycle Methods:** The workspace will have a lifecycle system so that the user can execute the functions they need when starting their work.
     1. It will come with the most basic of lifecycle steps:
-        1. init: Creates a new workspace
+        1. **init**: Creates a new workspace
-        2. activate: Activates the python virtual environment and whatever the workspace needs "activated"
+        2. **activate**: Activates the python virtual environment and whatever the workspace needs "activated"
             - Will use the same python activation methods
-        3. start: A hook for starting up any types of services or actions to do whenever work starts on the workspace
+        3. **start**: A hook for starting up any types of services or actions to do whenever work starts on the workspace
-        4. stop: A hook for stopping any services or actions to do whenever the workspace stops.
+        4. **stop**: A hook for stopping any services or actions to do whenever the workspace stops.
     2. It will let the user add any steps in between the basic lifecycle steps
     3. By default, the lifecycle steps will need to be run manually by the user
     4. The program should let the user define which stages should be run automatically after which stage has been called